 I always wanted a sister, but it was not meant to be.
-Friends come and go, but those who’ve stayed share our common goal for self-improvement and achievement.
+Friends come and go, but those who stay share a common goal of self-improvement and achievement.

 You can, you will, you do every day.